react-native-camera/react-native-camera/docs/RNCamera.md

 - `type`: One of `RNCamera.Constants.Type.front` | `RNCamera.Constants.Type.back`

+- `deviceType`: iOS 10+ only.
+Returns the internal device string type used by the OS.
+Useful to identify camera types (e.g., wide)

 ### `iOS` `isRecording(): Promise<boolean>`

 iOS only.
 Returns a promise.
 The promise will be fulfilled with a boolean indicating if currently recording is started or stopped.